FANzhaoxin666/zhaoxin-team/_members/d_manyu.md

 ---

 Manyu.
 Li is currently an algorithm developer of Zhaoxin team.
-He studies his bachelor degree at Nanchang University in China.
+He is an undergraduate student in Nanchang University in China.